DrillingInfo/upgrade-monkey/README.md

 * different "modules" for each upgradeable piece
   * jenkins "module" goes to find if there are updates for jenkins and does them
   * module could be file or function or separate repo
-* current version is stored in env vars but if this does the upgrade how does it update that
+* current version is stored in config file passed to binary with -c flag

 Roadmap
 ---